 You just fill in your name and you have your blog.
 You can customize it with your photo, with your icon and stuff, and then you just click one button and you can start writing.
 The editor in which you write is very, very, very easy to use.
 You just log in and you see titles or you tap in a title, then you see your body text.
 You can write it or paste it from anywhere to look good.
 You see the plus button, so then you can insert an image or a video or embedded codes, or the hashtag, use Instagram and more.

-It’s all about making it accessible for us.
+It’s all about making it accessible to us.
 That’s why we have a lot of rates, a feedback because people are like, “Wow, I can really — just in three minutes, I was all set and then I can start.”
 Then you can push your content, not only to your blog which you got but in also to a lot of different channels.
 You can make your article and post it directly to your websites, to your free blog, to Medium, you make and connect such media postscripts.

 You can use the new mobile channels which we — maybe we can discuss it too.
 The new mobile channels like, Facebook Instant, Apple News, AMP and they are all set.
 It’s just time — it spares you a lot of time.